 In August 2020, the Company received notification from the Franchise Tax Board of the State of California (the "FTB") of its intention to examine the Company's California consolidated income tax returns that the Company had filed for the fiscal years ended April 2, 2017, April 1, 2018 and March 31, 2019.
 On May 30, 2023, the Company and the FTB entered into an agreement to settle ("Settlement Agreement") the FTB's proposed assessment of additional income tax in respect of these consolidated income tax returns under examination for the amount of \$442,000, payment of which was made by the Company to the FTB on May 31, 2023.
-Because the examination was ongoing as of April 2, 2023, and because the Settlement Agreement was entered into prior to the issuance of the accompanying consolidated financial statements, the Company recorded the effect of the Settlement Agreement in the accompanying consolidated balance sheet as of April 2, 2023 and the consolidated statement of income for fiscal year 2023, net of the impact of federal income tax, of \$81,000, and a net decrease to interest expense of \$86,000.
+Because the examination was ongoing as of April 2, 2023, and because the Settlement Agreement was entered into prior to the issuance of the accompanying consolidated financial statements, the Company recorded the effect of the Settlement Agreement in the accompanying consolidated balance sheet as of April 2, 2023 and the consolidated statement of income for fiscal year 2023.
+The Company's adjustment to its reserve for unrecognized tax liabilities associated with the tax returns under examination resulted in a discrete income tax benefit during fiscal year 2023, net of the impact of federal income tax, of \$81,000, and a net decrease to interest expense of \$86,000.